 On a flat surface such as a long airport hallway, a spinner suitcase rolls like a dream.
 Aside from grabbing it off an airport baggage carousel, there's no heavy lifting or tilting involved -- so you can pack as much as your spinner suitcase will hold.
 These are some I like.

 This top-of-the-line and top-rated brand makes a spinner suitcase that works as a virtual closet.
 With its independent two-chamber system, you can remove what you need without disturbing everything else and pretty much live out of your suitcase.
 An integrated suit bag, shirt pockets, shoe bag, laundry linen net, belt bag and toilet bag can each be removed separately and used as needed.
 There are two drawbacks with his model, however: price and weight.
-But if you can afford this, you already have someone else to carry your bags.
+But if you can afford this, you often have someone else to carry your bags.